shreyasdhekane/guess-that-pokemon/README.md

 🌟 Features

     🔍 Random Pokémon silhouettes displayed for guessing.

     📝 User input to type in your guess.

     ✅ Correct answer feedback to let you know if you got it right.

     🏆 Score tracking to see how many Pokémon you can guess correctly.

     📚 Pokedex-style UI for an authentic Pokémon experience.

 🛠️ Tech Stack

     HTML/CSS for layout and styling

     JavaScript for interactivity

     CSV Data for Pokémon names

-Gotta catch 'em all! 🎉
+<p>Gotta catch 'em all! 🎉</p>